Caption: The summit trail, pictured here, will reopen to the public on Jan. 15, 2014. The area will be open daily from sunrise to sunset.

 It is important to remember that the Phoenix mountain preserves are open, undeveloped desert areas.
 Please use care when heading out as hikers routinely encounter rocky terrain, rattlesnakes and other potential hazards native to the Sonoran Desert.
 Check out safety tips for a full list of ways to enjoy your outing.

 Because it gains elevation over a longer distance, the Cholla Trail is slightly less steep than the Echo Canyon Summit Trail and tends to follow the "backbone" or ridge of Camelback Mountain.
 It is still extremely difficult and is recommended only for people capable of intense physical activity.
 This trail offers little shade but decent views of several golf courses that ring the base of the mountain.
 Hikers can expect a steady climb with short steep sections of trail and, near the top, a fairly exposed section of ridge hiking.
 No other designated trails disembark off the Cholla Trail; this trail eventually joins the Echo Canyon Summit Trail at the summit of Camelback Mountain.
-Please review the hiking map for details on parking for the Cholla Trail.
-You can find additional details on this trail on the Cholla trail webpage.
+Until June 15, 2013, the Cholla Trail is the only one on Camelback on which dogs are allowed.
+Public parking is limited to parallel parking along the east and west sides of Invergordon Road, just south of Cholla Lane.
+There is no public parking on Cholla Lane.
+To access the trail, hikers must down Invergordon Road and proceed west (uphill) on Cholla Lane.
+Note: Cholla Lane is a residential street and hikers are asked to use the designated granite trail or pedestrian bike/walk lane.

 Length: 1.6 miles one way